The Financial Aid Process

 Determining Financial Aid Eligibility

 The basic principle of need-based financial aid is that you and your family are expected to contribute as much as is reasonably possible to pay for your education.
-The expected family contribution is determined from the information you and your family provide on the Free Application for Federal Student Aid (FAFSA).
-Your financial need is calculated by subtracting the expected family contribution from the total cost of your education.
+The Student Aid Index (SAI) is determined from the information you and your family provide on the Free Application for Federal Student Aid (FAFSA).
+Your financial need is calculated by subtracting your SAI from the total cost of your education.
 We are prepared to assist you in meeting your financial need by awarding grants, scholarships, employment or low-interest loans.

 Applying for Aid – The FAFSA